okcoders/ok-coders-summer-2016-back-end/06-node/examples/notes.md

 3. add it as a dependency
 4. make a new script that requires that package
 5. call the methods on it in whatever creative way you can think of
+6. Pull in the lodash package
+7. Look at the documentation for lodash and do something with one of the methods provided in it